 Section Coryopedilum

-This is a notably section.
+This is a notable section.
 This section received additional pictures in the train data, but not of the species in the test data.
 Nevertheless, the pictures were much better classified than in the first run (See table 15 in supplementary 6).
 This is also the only section that has no longer incorrectly classified pictures.
 Still some pictures were classified as unknown.
 A possible explanation could be that the train data contains more variation after adding some pictures.
 The pictures in the test data looked more like the new variations, which made it possible to classify the picture to the correct section.

 Section Parvisepalum